getjoystick/joystick-python/README.md

 #### `full_response`

+The full response from Joystick includes additional meta-data about segmentation and ab test groups.
+By default, you will not get the full response.
+For more details see [Dynamic Config Content documentation](https://docs.getjoystick.com/dynamic-content-key-concepts/).

-In most of the cases you will be not interested in the full response from the API, but if you're you can specify `fullResponse` option to the client methods.
-The client will return you raw API response:
+If you want the full response, specify `fullResponse` option to the client methods.

 ```python
 get_content_response = await client.get_content('cid1', full_response=True)